Counting bare curves: Transversality and genericity at bare maps

 \section{Transversality and genericity at bare maps}

-In this section we show that basic perturbations suffice to achieve transversality along the locus of bare maps, and moreover to ensure that solutions are `1-generic', i.e., that in 0- and 1-dimensional families of solutions, one does not meet phenomena of expected codimension $\ge 1$.
+In this section we show that basic perturbations suffice to achieve transversality along the locus of bare maps, and moreover to ensure that solutions are `1-generic', i.e.\ in 0- and 1-dimensional families of solutions, one does not meet phenomena of expected codimension $\ge 1$.
 The arguments proceed along standard lines.

-Below will sometimes consider maps which forget marked points.
-While such maps do not exist globally over $\mathbf{Z}$, they do exist, and behave well, on the locus where the marked points stay off the ghost components, and in particular, do not collide or run into nodes.
-We will only be using the forgetful maps on this locus.
+Below will sometimes consider forgetting marked points.
+While maps that forget marked points do not exist globally over $\mathbf{Z}$, they do exist, and behave well, on the locus where the marked points stay off the ghost components, and in particular, marked points do not collide, or limit to nodes.
+We will only be using the forgetful maps on such loci.

+Throughout we fix the homology class represented by maps $(u,S)$, $u\colon S\to X$.
 Recall from Definition \ref{def:bare} that a stable numerically symplectic map is bare if it has no ghost components.
 We write $\bB\subset \bZ$ for the subset of bare maps and $\bB^{\chi}\subset\bZ^{\chi}$ for bare maps of Euler characteristic $\chi$.